 Volunteering in Tonga

-The country graduated to upper-middle income status in 2012 but continues to face development challenges related to its geographic isolation, exposure to natural hazards and its limited resource, production, and export base.
+In 2012 Tonga graduated to upper-middle income status.
+The country continues to face development challenges related to its geographic isolation, exposure to natural hazards, and its limited resource production and export base.

 After an unforgettable year volunteering as an economic policy analyst with the Tongan Government, Madeleine Legge kept her volunteering experience alive after she returned home.